GRAAL-Research/deepparse-address-data/README.md

  - A script to *decompress* LZMA archive into *normal* pickle format for Python (`lzma_decompress`).

 ## Download the Data
-Our dataset is hosted in the address below in a `zip` format.
+Our dataset is hosted on the address below in a `zip` format.
-You can manually download it by cliking [here](https://graal.ift.ulaval.ca/public/deepparse/dataset/) it or you can use `wget`.
+You can manually download it by clicking [here](https://graal.ift.ulaval.ca/public/deepparse/dataset/) it or you can use `wget`.

 ```bash
 wget https://graal.ift.ulaval.ca/public/deepparse/dataset/data.zip